MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-subscribe.md

 - [Enable email subscriptions](../admin/service-admin-portal.md#export-and-sharing-settings) for all members of the organization.

-- Enable specific users to send email subscriptions to external users.
+- Enable all members of the organization or just specific users to send email subscriptions to external users.
 See [Invite external users to your organization](../admin/service-admin-portal.md#export-and-sharing-settings).

 ### View subscription audit and activity logs